Keyu Jin

-Jin Keyu (金刻羽; born 13 November 1982) is a Chinese economist, currently serving as a Professor of Finance at the Hong Kong University of Science and Technology since 2025.
+Keyu Jin (金刻羽; born 13 November 1982) is a Chinese economist.
+She has been a professor of finance at the Hong Kong University of Science and Technology since 2025.

-Graduated from Harvard University, Jin received a bachelor's degree in 2004 and a PhD degree in 2009, both in economics.
-She served as Lecturer in Economics from 2009 to 2017 and as Associate Professor of Economics from 2017 to 2024 at the London School of Economics.
-Her fields of research are in international macroeconomics, international finance and trade, and the Chinese economy.
+Jin graduated from Harvard University with a bachelor's degree in 2004 and a PhD degree in 2009, both in economics.
+At the London School of Economics, she served as Lecturer in Economics from 2009 to 2017 and as Associate Professor from 2017 to 2024.

-Her father is Jin Liqun, the current president of the Asian Infrastructure Investment Bank and former vice minister of finance of China.

 Early life and education

 Jin was born in Beijing, China.
 Her father, Jin Liqun, is an economist and politician who previously served as the vice minister of finance of China and is the founding president of the Asian Infrastructure Investment Bank.
-At age 14, Jin travelled to the United States to attend Horace Mann School in the Bronx of New York City.

-Graduated from Harvard University, Jin received a Bachelor of Arts degree with a major in economics in 2004 and a Doctor of Philosophy degree in economics in 2009.
-Her doctoral advisor was Kenneth Rogoff, and her doctoral dissertation was titled Essays on international trade and macroeconomic dynamics (2009).
+Jin completed her junior high education at the High School Affiliated to Renmin University of China in Beijing and her senior high education at Horace Mann School in New York City.
+She received a Bachelor of Arts degree in economics in 2004 and a Doctor of Philosophy degree in economics in 2009, both from Harvard University.
+Her doctoral dissertation, advised by Kenneth Rogoff, was titled Essays on international trade and macroeconomic dynamics (2009).